Los Angeles Kings 2024/25 Stanley Cup Futures - NHL Lines

 Los Angeles Kings History

 Founded in the NHL “Great Expansion” of 1967 that doubled the league’s size from 6 to 12 teams, the Los Angeles Kings have had a rich history in both good times and bad.
 The early years were headlined by Real “Frenchy” Lemieux and Eddie “The Jet” Joyal.
 Original owner Jack Kent Cooke built the “Fabulous Forum” for his Kings.
 But mediocre hockey was the rule rather than the exception for most of the Kings' first 20 years of existence.
 Thus, the team was largely ignored.
 But everything changed with Wayne Gretzky’s arrival in 1988.
-The Great One made both the Kings and NHL mainstream.
+The Great One made both the Kings and the NHL mainstream.
 The Kings went from being ignored to the most popular team in LA.
 A new generation of Kings won the Stanley Cup in 2012 and 2014.

-Gretzky is the biggest name to ever play the sport, let alone for the Kings.
+Gretzky is the biggest name ever to play the sport, let alone for the Kings.
 But others such as Luc Robitaille, Marcel Dionne, and Rogie Vachon are revered hockey names in Southern California and Kings lore.

 The dream of a Stanley Cup seemed impossible for many longtime Kings fans.
 But Los Angeles built up its roster with several good drafts.
 By the time the 2012 Stanley Cup Playoffs began, the Kings were perhaps the best 8-seed team in history.
 And that was proven by how Los Angeles steamrolled through the postseason to win their first Stanley Cup.